jadecobra/python_tdd_exercises/source/how_to/make_person.rst

   the test passes

-* I add a variable for the year of birth
+* I add a variable to remove duplication

   .. code-block:: python